Cyber Evolution of Terrorist Groups September 30, 2021

 ISIS is one of the examples of terrorist groups that utilize the Internet and communication platforms to extend its influence.
 The group operates websites, online journals, and social media profiles to disseminate terrorist ideology.
 ISIS also uses the Internet for fundraising and recruitment.
 Such online appeals support the group’s objectives in the physical world, as they simultaneously move forward and engage in digital battles with adversaries.
 In one such case Ardit Ferizi, a hacker, was arrested for his involvement in a hacking incident related to ISIS in 2015.
 He was charged with obtaining personally identifiable information of U.S. military members and giving that information to an ISIS recruiter.
 The so-called United Cyber Caliphate, ISIS’s cyber division, launches operations to support the group’s objectives.
 ISIS recruits hackers by making the group appear attractive to interested, adventurous youth.
 They reach out to young hackers and offer them a role in their digital and “distorted” jihad.

-The current cyberthreat landscape suggests that state-backed hacker groups are more of an imminent threat than terrorist organizations.
-State-sponsored hacker groups are more likely to have resources and capabilities to infiltrate into protected computer systems and inflict considerable harm.
+The current cyber threat landscape suggests that state-backed hacker groups are more of an imminent threat than terrorist organizations.
+State-sponsored hacker groups are more likely to have the resources and capabilities to infiltrate protected computer systems and inflict considerable harm.
 However, it should be noted that developing cyber-attack capabilities and initiating destructive attacks take a long time.
-Discovering vulnerabilities and gaining unauthorized access are time and resource intensive.
+Discovering vulnerabilities and gaining unauthorized access is time and resource intensive.
 Terrorist groups are now in the preparation phase and learning how to adapt and evolve to this changing environment.
 If their activities are not disrupted, they will reach such a capacity sooner or later.

 There is an ongoing paradigm shift in national defense.
 In addition to traditional battlegrounds, land, sea and air, there is now another arena, cyberspace.
 Governments use hacker groups as proxy armies against their adversaries.
 They hide behind the anonymity cyberspace provides.
 The relative success of cybercrime syndicates and state-linked hacker groups has encouraged terrorist groups to invest more in cyberspace.

 Cybersecurity is a never-ending battle.
 We need to always stay one step ahead of malicious actors to protect national security.
-Be it a nation state, terrorist organization, or a hacktivist group, the attack vectors are similar.
-Reassessing the risk management strategies, building partnership with the public sector, and implementing a holistic approach in cybersecurity are some good practices to deal with ever-increasing cyberthreats.
+Be it a nation-state, terrorist organization, or hacktivist group, the attack vectors are similar.
+Reassessing risk management strategies, building partnerships with the public sector, and implementing a holistic approach to cybersecurity are some good practices to deal with ever-increasing cyber threats.
 To deal with cyberterrorism, disrupting cyberterrorist networks and their capacity improvement efforts needs to be on the to-do list of the government.